 Non-operating revenues are those revenues that do not relate to the Authority's nature of operations.
-These primarily consist of subsidy revenues paid by cities to reduce the cost of emergency medical services to their residents and community health programs initiated by the Authority as a means to provide certified health advice for residents and reduce unnecessary transports, and other income which includes fees for placing ambulances in high traffic areas to lower response times and fees from hospitals for consulting non-emergency patients to avoid a hospital stay.
+These consist of subsidy revenues paid by cities to reduce the cost of emergency medical services to their residents and community health programs initiated by the Authority as a means to provide certified health advice for residents and reduce unnecessary transports, and other income which includes fees for placing ambulances in high traffic areas to lower response times and fees from hospitals for consulting non-emergency patients to avoid a hospital stay.
+Additionally, non-operating revenues consist of insurance recoveries, net of expenses.